-I’ve been drinking the design kool-aid since I completed my undergraduate degree at Brigham Young University-Idaho.
-I got my first “real” job as a graphic designer for a playground company.
-In 2009, I moved to the Baltimore-Washington area, where I worked as both an in-house designer and a freelancer.
-I attended the University of Baltimore’s MFA program, studying integrated design and working as a graduate teaching assistant.
-I also taught visual communications to online web design students at BYU-Idaho.
+After graduating from undergraduate school in 2008, I worked as both an in-house designer and a freelancer until I made the decision to attended graduate school at the University of Baltimore in 2012.
+While there, I studied integrated design and working as a graduate teaching assistant.
+I also taught visual communications to online web design students.
 My thesis, “30 Days on Route 30: A Search for Nostalgia on America’s Main Street”

 , is a personal interactive documentary of a month I spent traveling, interviewing, and filming a “forgotten” transcontinental highway.